-- When it compared to steel it has poor machinability
+- When compared to steel it has poor machinability

 - Cast iron has high brittleness.

 - It is used in making pipes and for carrying suitable fluids.

-- The castiron used for making various machines.
+- The castiron is used for making various machines.

 - Used for making automotive parts.

-- To built the anchor for ships the cast iron is used.
+- To build the anchor for ships cast iron is used.

 - Cast iron is also used to make cooking appliances such as pots and pans and utensils.

 That’s it, thanks for reading.
 If you found this article helpful then please share it with your friends.
 If you have any questions about “types of cast iron” you can ask in the comments.